madkins23/go-slog/bench/tests/README.md

     * The Go test harness is used to run the `Benchmark` test function in parallel in ever-larger batches until enough testing has been done.
     * The test harness emits a line of data with results of the test.

+[//]: # (Remove the following --- if github footnotes are ever implemented in pkg.go.dev per https://github.com/golang/go/issues/65922)

 ---